European stocks extend drop after U.S. inflation data

 "While there is continuing concern that the current slowdown seen in Chinese economic growth might be spreading across the region, it also seems that a lack of confidence that the Chinese government and People's Bank of China will take sufficient measures to turn things around are hurting stocks," said Peregrine & Black senior sales trader Markus Huber.

-The FTSEurofirst and Euro STOXX 50 both remain up by around 10 percent since the start of 2015, helped in part by economic stimulus measures from the European Central Bank.
+The FTSEurofirst and Euro STOXX 50 both remain up by around 10 percent since the start of 2015, helped in part by economic stimulus measures from the European Central Bank (ECB).

 However, they also both remain nearly 10 percent below their peaks for 2015, reached in April, because of worries about the global economy.